anuragreddygv323/Udacity-CarND-Vehicle-Detection/README.md

 i) The pipeline used in the current project is very specific to the project video.
 All the different parameters have been tuned keeping that fact in mind.
 There is a need for generlistic approach.

 ii) Removing False positives was the biggest challenge for me.
-There are still some False positives in the resultant video. the pipeline needs to be improved further.
+There are still some False positives in the resultant video.
+The pipeline needs to be improved further.

-iii) Weighted moving average filter can be used to further reduce flickering in the video.
+iii) Weighted moving average filter may further reduce flickering in the video.

 iv) Also, Deep Learning approach could result in a more general solution.